We Need to Measure Data Diversity in NLP -- Better and Broader: Introduction

 \paragraph*{Contribution} In this opinion paper, we provide a critical perspective on the fundamental challenge of \textbf{measuring dataset diversity in NLP}.
 We focus on language data and associated information (e.g., about the authors or annotators).
 We operationally define data diversity as \textit{the variability of the data across specific dimensions (e.g., semantic, syntactic, lexical, sociolinguistic, genre, language, etc.)}.
 Cross-lingual diversity has received increased attention in NLP \cite{joshi-etal-2020-state,ploeger-etal-2024-typological}, leading to standardized language diversity metrics \citep{ponti-etal-2020-xcopa,samardzic-etal-2024-measure}.
-Within-language diversity, however, remains underexplored.
-For this reason, we focus on measuring diversity in monolingual settings.
+However, since within-language diversity remains underexplored, we focus on measuring diversity in monolingual settings.
+Still, our recommendations are not specific to any language.
 We first motivate \textit{why} data diversity should be measured (\S\ref{sec:why}).
 Then, we structure our discussion around three core challenges: diversity dimensions (\S\ref{sec:dimensions}), their measurement (\S\ref{sec:stat_properties}), and evaluation of measurement (\S\ref{sec:evaluation}).
 Throughout our paper we highlight connections with other fields.
 Rather than offering definitive answers, we hope to spark discussion and to encourage more rigorous and interdisciplinary approaches to measuring data diversity.
 We conclude with concrete recommendations for NLP research that uses or develops diversity measures (\S\ref{sec:conclusion}).

+\paragraph*{Related concepts} Related to data diversity is a dataset's \textit{representativeness}, which is widely discussed in corpus linguistics but still lacks a consensus definition \citep{Egbert_Biber_Gray_2022}.
+In other fields, like statistics and fairness in machine learning, the term has also been used in many ways \citep{Chasalow_facct}.
+One common view in corpus linguistics is that a representative corpus is a miniature of the target population's language; some other views align more with how we define data diversity \citep{Egbert_Biber_Gray_2022,Stefanowitsch2020}.

+Another related concept is data \textit{bias}, which refers to systematic distortions in the data \citep{Olteanu2019}.
+It often refers to societal bias, e.g., when the data reflects historical prejudices, or statistical bias, e.g., due to issues like sampling biases and measurement errors \citep{annurev-statistics-042720-125902}.
+Although data bias and data diversity are related, they are not the same.
+For example, reducing statistical bias can increase diversity (e.g., by including more social groups), and some efforts to increase data diversity (e.g., oversampling minority groups) could increase statistical bias.